 engaging refugee audiences

 We recognise and understand barriers to accessing the arts.
 We have been proud to welcome multiple refugee and asylum seeking groups to our shows, which for the majority has been their first time ever visiting the theatre.
-We always run a discount ticket deal for refugees, asylum seekers and vulnerable migrants (irrelevant of immigration status), and will make sure our friends locally and nationally are aware of this deal.
+We always run a discount ticket deal for refugees and asylum seekers, and will make sure our friends locally and nationally are aware of this deal.
+Almost a quarter of our audience have lived experience of the asylum system.

 However, we know that cheap tickets are not the only way to ensure our shows are accessible.